microsoft/MSLab/Scenarios/S2D Hyperconverged/readme.md

 Start-Sleep 60
 ````

 * In this part networking is configured.
 Just to see how SET Switch looks like and how it looks like when you have 2 vNICS.
-In real world scenario you would have the same, except vNICs should be configured as vRDMA NICs
+In real world scenario you would have the same for iWARP, except vNICs should be configured as vRDMA NICs
 ````PowerShell
 if ($Networking -eq "Yes"){
     Invoke-Command -ComputerName $servers -ScriptBlock {New-VMSwitch -Name SETSwitch -EnableEmbeddedTeaming $TRUE -MinimumBandwidthMode Weight -NetAdapterName (Get-NetIPAddress -IPAddress 10.* ).InterfaceAlias}